RibosomeCRCL/ribomethseq-nf/README.md

 If you need to mount specific path(s) of your infrastructure, adapt the docker profile in the configuration file (`containerOptions`).

+More information on docker image content in the [docker README](docker/README.md).

 ### Singularity image